inteliver/inteliver-docs/docs/examples/selection.md

 Using Inteliver A.I. text detection you can apply image processing functions only on texts.
 For example pixelating a car plate or applying faster OCR on texts in an image.

 !!! info
-    In the [examples](/examples) for each operation we show you how to exploit the full potential of these selection methods.
+    In the following examples for each operation we show you how to exploit the full potential of these selection methods.